-The Admissions department is here to help international students through the application process, with experienced staff committed to helping international students take the necessary steps to reaching their educational goals at the University of Saint Katherine (USK).
+The Admissions department is here to help international students through the application process, with an experienced staff committed to helping international students take the necessary steps to reach their educational goals at the University of Saint Katherine (USK).
 This school is authorized under Federal law to enroll non-immigrant alien students.

 Please keep in mind the following deadlines:

 Payment Deadline: July 1

 The I-20 Form (Certificate of Eligibility for Nonimmigrant (F-1) Student Status) is issued by the Admissions Department of the University of Saint Katherine to international students who have been accepted into USK’s degree program.

 Evidence of financial support from a financial institution is required in the amount stated on the I-20 Form before the I-20 Form can be prepared for the international student.
 This proof of financial support must be submitted in the pre-application stage of the admissions process.

 Once a student receives notice of acceptance to the University of Saint Katherine, the next step is to pay a $500 tuition deposit before the I-20 will be processed.
 If the student does not have a U.S. bank, payment can be made by calling the Admissions Office to make payment over the phone.